erstens/mysql-scaffol/README.md

 # mysql-scaffol
-mysqltable to java code(dao and entity)
+mysql-table to java code(dao and entity)

 # starter:

 1. click `memu`, last one.
 2. fill  `db-info` and `output dir` .
 3. click `beetl template settings` , expan panel .
-4. select `one` left , edit or paste the template for beetl .
+4. click `one` left , edit or paste the template for beetl .
 5. click `general` button.

 # features:

-You can using these `var`:
+Editing `template` .You can using these `var`:
 * ${key}
 * ${className}
 * ${entityName}